GoogleCloudPlatform/cloud-deploy-samples/custom-targets/terraform/quickstart/QUICKSTART.md

 * `configuration/environments/prod`

 Both environment root modules have a child module defined that is sourced from `configuration/network-module`.
-Additionally, the configuratione expects `project_id` variable to be set, this is provided as a deploy parameter on the targets.
+Additionally, the configuration expects `project_id` variable to be set, this is provided as a deploy parameter on the targets.

 ## 8. Check rollout status for dev target
-In the Cloud Deploy UI for your project click on the `tf-network-pipeline` delivery pipeline.
+In the [Cloud Deploy UI](https://console.cloud.google.com/deploy/delivery-pipelines) for your project click on the `tf-network-pipeline` delivery pipeline.
 Here you can see the release created and the rollout to the dev target for the release.

 You can also describe the rollout created using the following command: